 Topics: spreadsheet errors, videosA small error in a spreadsheet can cause a very public material error.
 Easily find all your spreadsheet errors BEFORE you finalize your acquisition.

-Topics: manage risk, euc controls, data governance in the cloud, microsoft acmThe consequences of trusting - but not verifying - that your spreadsheet has no errors.
+Topics: spreadsheet errors, videosThe consequences of trusting - but not verifying - that your spreadsheet has no errors.

 Topics: spreadsheet errors, videosHappy Valentine's Day -- This 15-second video is a humorous, tongue -in-cheek tribute to you and your love affair with Excel!!